 Kip is an AI assistant for team shopping.
 So whenever your team needs to buy something, this bot can help make it happen live.

 Frida is an art bot that displays new art pieces for you daily.
 It’s simple, beautiful, and inspiring!

 Crosby is an awesome travel chatbot that helps you receive trip alerts, track gate changes, view your itineraries and even collaborate on planning your trip with your friends.

 The car company Kia launched a really successful chatbot called Kian that helps customers receive information and choose the best car for them.

 Roof is a chatbot for the real estate industry that helps companies funnel leads to the right rep and helps customers pick properties that they are interested in and schedule site visits live.

 Whole Foods launched a really popular bot that sends recipes, product recommendations, and cooking inspiration to the user.
 It drives users to their site and makes a really interactive online brand experience.

 Here’s another great example of an eCommerce chatbot.
 This one is built by Nordstrom, the famous department store.
 It’s designed to send product recommendations and other valuable information like the local store hours to the user.

 Modiface was one of the first companies that launched an AR (augmented reality) chatbot.
-This chatbot asks customers to take a video of their face and then matches them to the best makeup products.
+This chatbot asks a customer to take a video of their face and then matches them to the best makeup products.

 Burger King built a chatbot that helps customers order food straight from Facebook Messenger.
-The bot gives users a time estimate when their food will be ready, the customers can pay without having to leave Facebook Messenger, and it pulls the location of the nearest restaurant to them.
+The bot gives users a time estimate of when their food will be ready, the customers can pay without having to leave Facebook Messenger, and it pulls the location of the nearest restaurant to them.